 The focus of the course is integrating the arts into the elementary school curriculum.
 Students' understanding of Arts standards (visual, dramatic, movement, and musical) for integration into curricular projects is the focus of the course.
+Leveraging opportunities to address cultural themes, students will immerse themselves in practices for supporting diverse populations and advancing multi-modal strategies to meet the needs of all children.
 Students will participate in a field experience in conjunction with this course.
 Education majors must pass with a C or higher.